yhuang/learning-docker/src/dockerfile-walkthrough.md

 # -c  Commands are read from string.
 ```

-These two `RUN` instructions prepare the Docker image to launch a Ruby on Rails application.
+These three `RUN` instructions prepare the Docker image to launch a Ruby on Rails application.
 We install the stable version of RVM in the first `RUN` instruction.
 In the second `RUN` instruction, we use RVM to install Ruby 2.1.2 then add the bundler gem to the `ruby-2.1.2@global` gemset.
 According to [RVM's documentation](https://rvm.io/integration/gnome-terminal), RVM requires the login shell to run properly; therefore, we need to pass `rvm requirements`, `rvm install 2.1.2`, and `gem install bundler --no-ri --no-rdoc` as a command string to the `bash` login shell.

 The second `RUN` instruction is in the exec form `RUN ["executable", "param1", "param2"]`.
 The exec form avoids string munging by shell and lets the executable run using base images that do not contain `/bin/sh`.